 Off the Beaten Track

-Yes, you can google ‘popular shopping areas in Boston’ but the majority of the time, you are going to see the same thing, outlets, big shopping centres aka tourist traps.
+Yes, you can google ‘popular shopping areas in Boston’ but the majority of the time, you are going to see the same thing, outlets, big shopping centers aka tourist traps.
 And let’s face it, that can be pretty boring.
 Well, I have found some hidden gems for you.
 Charles St is a brick-lined sidewalk with gas lamps and historic buildings that used to be known for its antique shops but in the past couple of years, has become the choice for visitors preferring independent boutiques.
-The North End neighbourhood has Urban Cycles, an eco-friendly company, offering bike tours and rentals.
-Or if you want to escape for the day and read all your favourite authors, Brattle Bookshop is the place to be.
+The North End neighborhood has Urban Cycles, an eco-friendly company, offering bike tours and rentals.
+Or if you want to escape for the day and read all your favorite authors, Brattle Bookshop is the place to be.
 Shopping in Boston has so many unique stores and boutiques, you will always have something new to discover.

 So what do you think?
 Have me missed anywhere?
-Where are your favourite places to go shopping in Boston?
+Where are your favorite places to go shopping in Boston?
 Let us know in the comments below.
 Don’t forget to download the GirlCrew app.
 And if you do go on any shopping sprees, make sure to tag us @GirlCrewHQ.

 *GirlCrew may benefit from bookings as an affiliate partner of Booking.com.